Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Evaluation on synthetic data

 At test time, we denoise the PCA projections of each configuration by running Algorithm~\ref{alg:dice} (\dice) for \(T=200\) Gibbs iterations with a constant annealing level \(\rho_t=20\).
 We repeat this procedure with 10 independent random iterations and report the mean of the resulting embeddings as a Monte Carlo estimate of \(\mathbb{E}[U\,|\,X]\) for each test cell.

 \textbf{Evaluation\;\;} We assess the cluster separation of \dice-derived embeddings against a PCA baseline that projects expression profiles to the same latent dimension used for clustering.
-Qualitatively, we visualize UMAPs \citep{mcinnes2018umap} (Fig.~\ref{fig:panel_2x3}); quantitatively, we report the average \emph{cosine} silhouette score~\citep{rousseeuw1987silhouettes}, computed using the true cluster labels of the test data (Table~\ref{tab:silhouette_2x4}).
-Because ground-truth labels are available in this benchmark, both readouts are directly comparable.
-Across all four settings, \dice yields clearer separation in UMAP and higher silhouette scores than the PCA baseline, indicating more faithful recovery of the underlying classes.
+Qualitatively, we visualize UMAPs \citep{mcinnes2018umap} (Fig.~\ref{fig:panel_2x3}); quantitatively, we report the average \emph{cosine} silhouette score~\citep{rousseeuw1987silhouettes}, and cLISI~\citep{Korsunsky2019Harmony} computed using the true cluster labels of the test data (Table~\ref{tab:silhouette_2x4}).
+Because ground-truth labels are available in this benchmark, both metrics are directly comparable.
+Across all four settings, \dice yields clearer separation in UMAP and better scores than the PCA baseline, indicating more faithful recovery of the underlying classes.

 \textbf{Uncertainty in the embeddings\;\;} We visualize our confidence set construction for two fixed points: (i) the center of Cluster~2 and (ii) the midpoint between the two cluster centers.
 For each input, we run \dice{} 500 times and project the resulting embeddings onto the same UMAP as the training data.
 When the input lies at the center of a cluster (\autoref{fig:confidence}, left), all embeddings map consistently to Cluster~2, indicating high confidence in the cluster assignment.
 In contrast, when the input lies between clusters (\autoref{fig:confidence}, right), the embeddings are split across both clusters, reflecting uncertainty in the assignment.
 Such uncertainty could be advantageous for downstream tasks designed to incorporate soft labels.
-Additional plots in \autoref{app: ablations} show how the parameter $\rho$ directly controls the size of the confidence sets.
+Additional plots in \autoref{app:rho} show how the parameter $\rho$ directly controls the size of the confidence sets.
 Thus, $\rho$ must be tuned to balance coverage and performance.